juhokup/ATM_Simulator/README.md

 We have made a project presentation video in Finnish, which can be found here: https://www.youtube.com/watch?v=VkHBmaDQrq8
 ____
-This project was made in 2024 during our 1st year of study during the 4th period at Oulu University of Applied Sciences.
+This school project was made in 2024 during our 1st year of study during the 4th period at Oulu University of Applied Sciences.

 Co-creators: https://github.com/doctorserious AND https://github.com/jgxjgx1